Emurasoft/emurasoft.github.io/en/macro/document/pivot_table.md

 _strTotalRowLabel_

 Specifies the heading label for the total row values.
-This parameter is used only ifeePivotTotalRows is specified in the _nFlags_ parameter.
+This parameter is used only if **eePivotTotalRows** is specified in the _nFlags_ parameter.

 _strTotalColLabel_

 Specifies the heading label for the total column values.
-This parameter is used only ifeePivotTotalColumns is specified in the _nFlags_ parameter.
+This parameter is used only if **eePivotTotalColumns** is specified in the _nFlags_ parameter.

 _nDecimalPlaces_